Frequently Asked Advising Questions

 - Before classes begin, all students are limited to no more than 4.75 courses.

-- During the add period, all students are limited to no more than 5.75 courses.
+- During the add period, all students who are in good standing, are limited to no more than 5.75 courses.

 - Students may petition the Committee on Academic Review to take 6 or more courses per semester.